jni/skan/doc/getting_started/getting_started.md

 +++

-If you are interested in how we used [numba](https://numba.pydata.org) to accelerate some parts of Skan, check out [Juan's talk at the SciPy 2019 conference](https://www.youtube.com/watch?v=0pUPNMglnaE) at the the SciPy 2019 conference.
+If you are interested in how we used [numba](https://numba.pydata.org) to accelerate some parts of Skan, check out [Juan's talk at the SciPy 2019 conference](https://www.youtube.com/watch?v=0pUPNMglnaE).